77th Primetime Emmy Awards: Ceremony information

 On March 5, 2025, the Academy of Television Arts & Sciences, also known as the Television Academy, announced that the 77th Primetime Emmy Awards would be held on September 14.
 CBS broadcast the ceremony as part of a rotating deal among the "Big Four" networks (ABC, CBS, Fox, and NBC) signed in 2018.
 Additionally, it was announced that the ceremony would be available live and on-demand via Paramount Skydance's streaming service Paramount+.
 The ceremony was produced by Jesse Collins Entertainment (Jesse Collins, Dionne Harmon, and Jeannae Rouzan-Clay) for the third consecutive year.
 On April 16, comedian Nate Bargatze was announced as the ceremony's host.

-During a press conference held on September 11 promoting the show, producer Collins announced that the ceremony would feature reunions in tribute to the 25th anniversaries of The WB and CW comedy-drama series Gilmore Girls and CBS reality competition series Survivor, and the 35th anniversary of NBC's police procedural franchise Law & Order.
-Furthermore, the telecast would pay tribute to the 40th anniversary of the NBC sitcom The Golden Girls with country singer Reba McEntire and Little Big Town's Karen Fairchild and Kimberly Schlapman performing the series' theme song, "Thank You for Being a Friend".
+During a press conference held on September 11 promoting the show, producer Collins revealed that the ceremony would feature reunions in tribute to the 25th anniversaries of The CW and WB comedy-drama series Gilmore Girls and CBS reality competition series Survivor, and the 35th anniversary of NBC's police procedural franchise Law & Order.
+Additionally, the telecast would pay tribute to the 40th anniversary of the NBC sitcom The Golden Girls with country singer Reba McEntire and Little Big Town's Karen Fairchild and Kimberly Schlapman performing the series' theme song, "Thank You for Being a Friend".
 Eric Dane and Jesse Williams were initially scheduled as co-presenters to honor the 20th anniversary of ABC medical drama Grey's Anatomy, but Dane was absent from the ceremony while Williams presented alone.
 According to Collins, he told reporters for Variety after the awards ceremony, "I just was told that he wasn't able to make it, and fortunately, Jesse was able to present by himself."
-The following month, Dane revealed during an interview with The Washington Post that he was recovering from a fall her suffered in his kitchen shortly before the ceremony.
-He had previously been diagnosed with ALS in April.
+The following month, Dane revealed during an interview with The Washington Post that he was recovering from a fall he suffered in his kitchen shortly before the ceremony.
+He had previously been diagnosed with ALS in April 2025.